SuninKingdom/HydLoc/README.md

 ### Installation:

 Download the package.
-The size of 'Hyd.exe' is about 283 MB, please download the right file.
-Make sure that 'clf1', 'clf2', 'HL.ico' are in the same folder with 'HydLoc.exe', and do not change the name of them.
+The size of 'Hyd.exe' is about 283 MB, please download the right file.Make sure that 'clf1', 'clf2', 'HL.ico' are in the same folder with 'HydLoc.exe', and do not change the name of them.
 For the beauty and stability of the interface, the version of Office is better not earlier than 2016.

 ### Usage: